shd101wyy/markdown-preview-enhanced/test/code-chunks-test.md

 From version `0.9.9`, markdown-preview-enhanced adds support of browser javascript code chunk.
 You can set `element` option to indicate what element to append for your code chunk.
 You can set `require` option to require external javascript files, both local and remote are supported.
+*However, browser javascript is unsafe and might cause security issue.*
 Below are some examples
 ### Chart.js
 ```{javascript output:"markdown", element:'<canvas id="myChart" width="400" height="400"></canvas>', id:"izap3ln0", require: ["https://cdnjs.cloudflare.com/ajax/libs/Chart.js/2.5.0/Chart.bundle.min.js"]}